Image Colorization: A Survey and Dataset: Single-Image Deep Colorization

 \subsection{Domain-Specific Colorization}

-The aim of these networks is to colorize images from different modalities such as infrared, or different domains such as radar.
-We provide the details of such networks in the following sub-sections and are shown in Figure~\ref{fig:UnnaturalColorization}.
+These networks aim to colorize images from different modalities, such as infrared, or domains, such as radar.
+Domain-specific colorization models perform better than general-purpose models because they understand the domain-specific subtleties, colors, and patterns.
+However, these networks have a limited capacity for generalization and frequently show inferior results on images outside of their trained domain.
+Furthermore, domain-specific colorization has limited usefulness, less applicability on more general images, and needs a significant amount of high-quality domain-specific data for training, which may only occasionally be available.
+We provide the details of such networks in the following sub-sections and show their architectures in Figure~\ref{fig:UnnaturalColorization}.